I'm sorry if this Wrytup reminds you of someone or if something similar you went through. But it is what it is.

 If they yell at you to get the point across, especially when you make a significant point or point out their flaws/faults then just shut the door on their face. (sorry if my passive aggressiveness shows.
 I wish I could have done this when I was twelve though).

-well first thing, they'll make you believe its always your fault, but they are better than you and will sarcastically apologize.
+First thing, they'll make you believe it's always your fault.
+And that they are better than you and then they’ll sarcastically apologize.

-Worse, complain to their parents of what a horrible friend you are to say what you did.
-And then the parents get involved, and then back to the guilt-tripping and making both sides understand.
+Worse, they will complain to their parents of what a horrible friend you are, and exaggerate what you did.
+And then the parents get involved, and then back to the guilt- tripping and making both sides understand.
 It's worse because you respect the parents and actually believe them.

 "the process of cutting them off and the tornado of feelings that follows afterwards" in the next part.